kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 #### Session Authentication in Browser

-As well as `@kintone/rest-api-client`, the session authentication is supported in browser environment only.
+As well as `@kintone/rest-api-client`, session authentication is supported in browser environment only.

 In `@kintone/rest-api-client`, you have imported the client from CDN, and the client was created without `auth` property.